jooy2/qsu/docs/src/en/api/web.md

 # Methods: Web <Badge type="tip" text="Plugin:qsu-web" />

-This method is only available in the `qsu-web` package.
+This method is only available in the `qsu-web` (JavaScript) package.

 ## `isBotAgent`